streamlink/streamlink/docs/plugin_matrix.rst

                         - mediathek...
 [5]_
-artetv                  arte.tv              Yes   Yes atresplayer             atresplayer.com      Yes   No    Streams are geo-restricted to Spain. bbciplayer              bbc.co.uk/iplayer    Yes   Yes   Streams may be geo-restricted to the United Kingdom. beattv                  be-at.tv             Yes   Yes   Playlist not implemented yet. bfmtv                   bfmtv.com            Yes   Yes
+artetv                  arte.tv              Yes   Yes atresplayer             atresplayer.com      Yes   No    Streams are geo-restricted to Spain. atvmas                  atv.pe               Yes   No    Streams may be geo-restricted to Peru. bbciplayer              bbc.co.uk/iplayer    Yes   Yes   Streams may be geo-restricted to the United Kingdom. beattv                  be-at.tv             Yes   Yes   Playlist not implemented yet. bfmtv                   bfmtv.com            Yes   Yes